F5Networks/f5-aci-servicecenter/docs/navigate.rst

             - It is possible to directly click the **Visibility Dashboard** sub-tab and then select the Node, instead of a redirect from **Visibility Table**.

-5. Visibility Dashboard displays the information for the selected VIP including Node name, route domain and monitor.
+5. The Visibility Dashboard displays the information for the selected VIP including Node name, route domain and monitor.

-         a. **View Logs** - Dashboard displays a **View Logs** link besides the Node, which, on click will open a popup and all the logs for the selected Node.
+         a. **View Logs** - The dashboard displays a **View Logs** link beside the Node, which, when clicked opens a popup and all the logs for the selected Node.

             .. note::